Chapter 1: Who Are Gog and Magog? (38:1-2)

 Later on, Britain followed in their footsteps and became the world’s next great commercial superpower.
 (Perhaps it is more than coincidence that the “lion” symbolism, the national emblem of Britain, was used in the prophecy – a sort of veiled reference to the British empire.)

-Now regarding the phrase “all their young lions”, here is another quote from W.S.
-McBirnie:
+Now regarding the phrase “all their young lions”, here is another helpful quote:

 ‘Young lions’ is, in the Hebrew, ‘whelps’ or ‘cubs’; obviously offspring or colonies.
 The ‘Merchants of Tarshish’ were definitely colonizers.
 This is the plain and logical meaning of the phrase Ezekiel used. (from The Antichrist, pg.
 79, by W.S.
 McBirnie, 1978)

-Looking at the political situation today, there seems little doubt that America and Britain (which is about to break away from the EU), and perhaps some of the other “young lions” like Canada and Australia, will object to Gog’s incursions into the Mideast.
+Looking at the political situation today, there seems little doubt that America and Britain (which has broken away from the EU), and perhaps some of the other “young lions” like Canada and Australia, will object to Gog’s incursions into the Mideast.
 And who knows if the “young lions” of Spain and Portugal, the nations of Latin America, won’t also be part of this western power bloc?
 Anyway that’s a bit far off in the future and difficult to speculate on at the moment.

 Well, this passage is quite intriguing, considering how unknown these parts of the world – Britain and the New World – were in Ezekiel’s time, yet isn’t it amazing how the Lord was able to refer to them anyway?
 And isn’t it amazing how the pattern outlined in Ezekiel 38 seems to be playing itself out so precisely nowadays on the stage of world events?